 On the south aisle of the basilica of Marie Madeleine at Vézelay in Burgundy is an exceptional carved capital often referred to as the Mystic Mill.
 The depiction of two male figures, one pouring grain into a mill and the other receiving the processed flour into a sack is unique in Romanesque sculpture and does not appear to depict any Biblical or hagiographical episode.

 A clue to the identity of the two figures is to be found in a stained glass window at the abbey of Saint Denis, created around 1140 and therefore roughly contemporaneous with the Vézelay capital.
 Two figures carrying sacks over their shoulders are approaching a man turning the wheel of a mill.
 The inscriptions around the window identify the latter as Saint Paul and one of the two sack carriers as Moses.

-This identification helps unlock the key to understanding the image of the capital as being an allegorical depiction of the transformation of the Old Law as represented by the coarse grain into the New Law symbolised by the fine processed flour.
+This identification helps unlock the key to understanding the image of the capital as an allegory of the transformation of the Old Law, represented by the coarse grain, into the New Law symbolised by the fine processed flour.

 Sources and Biblio: Zink Michel.
 Moulin mystique. À propos d’un chapiteau de Vézelay : figures allégoriques dans la prédication et dans l’iconographie romanes.
 In: Annales. Économies, Sociétés, Civilisations.
 31ᵉ année, N. 3, 1976. pp. 481-488.